 - Write a Python program that can generate an MIF file from some other, more easily readable, format.

 - Add a hold/freeze button to the state machine.

 Create a wiki page with your writeup.
 For each task, write a short description of the task, in your own words.

 - Include a description of your top-level design.

 - Include the initial contents of both your RAM and ROM.

 - Describe the hardware testing you undertook to prove the circuit works.
 A short video is strongly recommended.

 - Include a description, and pictures, of any extensions.

-Give your wiki page the label cs232S12project6.
+Give your wiki page the label cs232s15project6.